bogdanp05/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 ---
 title: Create an AWS custom cloud in Aiven
+sidebar_label: Create custom clouds
 ---

 Create a [custom cloud](/docs/platform/concepts/byoc) in your Aiven organization to better address your specific business needs or project requirements.

 :::note
 -   Creating and using custom clouds in your Aiven organization requires